vertical landscaping trends

 Recycled Containers

-Use your creativity to build an environmentally friendly vertical garden from recycled jars, bottles or containers made from plastic.
+Use your creativity to build an environmentally friendly vertical garden from recycled jars, bottles, or plastic containers.

 Vertical pipelines

-You can produce strawberries or small shrubs in a limited area using vertical PVC lines or rainfall gutters.
+Using vertical PVC lines or rainfall gutters, you can produce strawberries or small shrubs in a limited area.

 Moss wall